Struggling with Story?

 From age 3 to 18, I had a soccer ball at my feet; three hours a day, 350 days of the year.
 Rain or snow.
 (Imagine, my poor dad, always on the sidelines cheering and driving from one state to another.)

-At one point, I played on four teams simultaneously, serving as cocaptain for two (premiere and tristate).
+I love the game so much, at one point, I found myself playing on four teams simultaneously, serving as cocaptain for two (premiere and tristate).

 Blessed to be on winning teams with excellent athletes and coaches my whole life, we enjoyed a lot of stellar seasons.